 Lionfish in North Carolina

-A chronicle of original lionfish sightings in the Atlantic Ocean
+This website is a chronicle of the original lionfish sightings in

 Problems with the Release of Exotic Fish

 Web site explains why you should not release aquarium life, including

 fish, into natural waters, and suggests alternative means to